TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   how much fitted values for other points change when this point is dropped from the fitting procedure?
 Average sum-of-squared change in fitted values, normalized by dividing by original residual standard deviation.
-Values greater than `1.0`, or more than three times the standard deviation, indicate high influence.
+Values greater than `1.0`, or (better yet) more than three times the standard deviation, indicate high influence.

 **Residuals vs. leverage**: outliers with large leverage; disassembles Cook's distance into residual (`y` component) and leverage (`x` component).
-Look for points outside dashed line where Cook's distance > `1.0`.
+Look for points outside dashed line where Cook's distance > `1.0` (or better yet, larger than three times the standard deviation of Cook's distances).
 Spread should not change with leverage: suggests heteroskedasticity.

 **Cook's distance vs. leverage**: another way of projecting these properties.
 Now